google/starlark-go/doc/spec.md

-least the `Sequence` contract, it's possible for an an application that embeds the Skylark interpreter to define additional data types representing sequences of unknown length that implement only the `Iterable` contract. representing sequences whose length is unknown, or perhaps even infinite, that implement only the `Iterable` contract.
+least the `Sequence` contract, it's possible for an an application that embeds the Skylark interpreter to define additional data types representing sequences of unknown length that implement only the `Iterable` contract.

 Strings are not iterable, though they do support the `len(s)` and `s[i]` operations.
 Skylark deviates from Python here to avoid common